Annual Tree Sale - PICKUP ONLY

 Pollinator Seed Mixes

 Created by Pheasants Forever, these seed mixes have been designed by wildlife professionals to provide diverse high-quality long-lasting wildlife habitat, meet Ohio Department of Agriculture standards and exceed NRCS conservation standards.
-Both of these seed mixes meet criteria set forth by Natural Resources Conservation Service (NRCS) for the Conservation Stewardship Program (CStP).
+Both of these seed mixes meet criteria set forth by Natural Resources Conservation Service (NRCS) for the Conservation Stewardship Program (CSP).
 In addition they also meet criteria set forth by Farm Service Agency (FSA) for Conservation Reserve Program (CRP) practice CP42 - Pollinator Habitat.
 If you are purchasing seed for either of these programs, please be sure to follow all standards and specifications as directed from NRCS and/or FSA.
 Seed sold in 1/2 acre increments.
 Quantity listed is pure live seed (PLS).

 Groundcover

-Wild Ginger (Asarum candensis) This native spring wildflower is usually grown in woodland gardens, native plant gardens, or used as edging in landscapes.
+Wild Ginger (Asarum canadense) This native spring wildflower is usually grown in woodland gardens, native plant gardens, or used as edging in landscapes.
 Easily grown in a variety of soil types in part shade to full shade.
 Spreads slowly by rhizomes.
 Height is 4-8 inches at maturity.
 Plant 8-12 inches apart.
 25 bulbs per packet.

-Partridge Berry (Mitchella reptans) A mat-forming, evergreen groundcover that displays interesting foliage, flowers, and fruit.
+Partridge Berry (Mitchella repans) A mat-forming, evergreen groundcover that displays interesting foliage, flowers, and fruit.
 Tolerates heavy shade and dry conditions.
 Height is 2 inches at maturity.
 Plant 8-12 inches apart.
 25 bulbs per packet.

 Wildlife Boxes